nephelaiio/ansible-role-gitlab/README.md

 Please make sure your environment has [docker](https://www.docker.com) installed in order to run role validation tests.
 Additional python dependencies are listed in the [requirements file](/requirements.txt)

 Role is tested against the following distributions (docker images):

-  * Ubuntu Focal
+- Ubuntu Focal
-  * Ubuntu Bionic
+- Ubuntu Jammy
-  * CentOS 7
+- Debian Bullseye
-  * Debian Buster
+- Debian Bookworm
+- Rockylinux 9

-You can test the role directly from sources using command ` molecule test `
+You can test the role directly from sources using command `molecule test`

 ## License